wp-plugins/meeting-scheduler-by-vcita/readme.txt

 vCita Online Scheduling software for WordPress quickly integrates into any WordPress website in just minutes, and eliminates the back and forth communications in appointment setting.
 Receive notifications of client requests and automate responses so you consistently deliver amazing service that delights your clients!

+The plugin connects to your vCita account.
+You may create a FREE account at vCita directly from the plugin.

 >[Homepage](https://www.vcita.com/software/online_scheduling?invite=WP-V-SCHD "vCita Online Scheduling") | [Scheduling Showcase](http://www.vcita.com/appointment-booking?invite=WP-V-SCHD "Showcase") | [Videos](http://www.vcita.com/education_center?invite=WP-V-SCHD "tutorials") | [FAQs](http://support.vcita.com/home "vCita support forum") | [For Web Professionals](https://www.vcita.com/partners/web-professionals?o=WP-V-SCHD "partners")